gnugat-legacy/tempo-simple/doc/04-tests.md

 Specification tests describes how a class should behave.
 It's similar to unit tests, but with self explicit names for test methods.

+To generate the specification, use the following command:

+    vendor/bin/phpspec --config=app desc 'Acme\DemoBundle\AcmeDemoBundle'

+The `bin/descripter.sh` script helps you with that.

 ## Next readings

 * [technical debt](05-technical-debt.md)